warpfork/getting-started-in-go/README.md

 That "hello" file is a statically-linked fully self-contained webserver!
 You can bring it anywhere.
 There's no runtime; nothing else to install; just that file.

+Here are some other interesting commands you can run:

+`go fmt` <- formats all your go code in this directory.

+`go test` <- runs your tests

+`go test -v` <- runs your tests, and outputs progress and log statements

 Resources